yclas/guides/docs/Search-ads-by-distance.md

      - If your website is NOT hosted on yclas.com, then you need to follow [this guide](http://guides.yclas.com/#/Technical-http-to-https).

-After enabling the **Brows ads by distance** feature visitors can browse your website and sort the ads by distance.
+After enabling the **Browse ads by distance** feature visitors can browse your website and sort the ads by distance.